jrfdy6/closetgptrenew/GAMIFICATION_QUICK_START.md

 System is working if:
 - ✅ Spending questions appear in onboarding
 - ✅ XP notifications show on feedback
-- ✅ Dashboard shows 3 gamification cards
+- ✅ Dashboard shows 3 gamification cards (Level/XP, TVE, AI Fit Score)
-- ✅ `/challenges` page loads with challenges
+- ✅ `/challenges` page loads with challenges and progress cards
 - ✅ Shuffle button generates outfits
+- ✅ TVE increments when outfits are logged
 - ✅ No errors in Railway or Vercel logs

 ---